popovski/spring-boot-docker-multi-layer/ReadMe.md

-SPring Boot Docker Multi Layer example
+Spring Boot Docker Multi Layer example

 Make any changes into the Java code and execute the following commands
 1. "./mvnw clean package"